Disclaimer: This is a long, self-indulgent post. You may want to grab a coffee first, or better yet move on to something

 My stint as a professional game developer

-In 1995 I was hired part time to help program a DOS based game called Curly’s Adventure that was being developed by Sylum Entertainment and produced by Epic (called Epic Megagames back then).
+In 1995 I was hired part time to help program a DOS based graphic adventure game called Curly’s Adventure.
+The game was being developed by Sylum Entertainment and produced by Epic (called Epic Megagames back then).
 With the release of Windows 95 and the first version of DirectX in beta, Epic wanted the game moved to Windows.
 The original lead programmer had no experience in Windows programming and left the game, I was brought on full-time as the lead programmer.
-Unfortunately Sylum Entertainment suffered from bad management and in 1997 Epic dropped the project, I continued to work on the project while Sylum tried to find another producer.
-In 1998 I left the project, it was officially cancelled in 1999.
+Unfortunately Sylum Entertainment suffered from bad management and in 1997 Epic dropped Curly’s Adventure.
+I continued to work on the game while Sylum Entertainment tried to find another producer.
+I left the game in 1998, Curly’s Adventure was officially cancelled in 1999.

 The past, present and future

-From the release of Lydia Email Agent in 1996 to Gee MailBackup in 2018 (currently in beta), kab software has been creating software for humans for over 20 years.
+From the release of Lydia Email Agent in 1996 to the release of Gee MailBackup in 2019, kab software has been creating software for humans for over 20 years.
 The next 20 years should be fun!